yuehanwang17mcp/big-data-spring2018/github_instructions/Part2_ForkingTheClassRepository.md

 ## Commit changes to your fork

-You will need to commit any changes you've made to the forked repository before you can fetch new files from the class repository.
+You will need to commit any changes you've made to your forked repository before you can fetch new files from the class repository.
 This way, Git will know what has changed and what hasn’t.
 When you fetch the main class repository, Github will provide the main class files, give you files you don’t have, and flag any items that were changed in both your personal fork and main class repo.
 As a reminder, you stage, commit, and push changes using the following series of steps.

 Using Terminal or Git Bash, change into the directory that contains the local copy of your forked repository.